icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [Quarto: Create Beautiful Documents with R, Python, Julia and Observable (Runapp 2022 talk)](https://github.com/jimjam-slam/talk-runapp-quarto-2022) - [See slides](https://runapp2022.talks.jamesgoldie.dev/).
 - [Iframes Gallery](https://github.com/EmilHvitfeldt/quarto-iframe-examples) - A gallery of iframes that could be used in Quarto `revealjs` format.
 - [Continental-scale biodiversity data assessment using the Atlas of Living Australia](https://github.com/shandiya/VicBioCon2023) - Slides for Victorian Biodiversity Conference 2023 ([See slides](https://shandiya.quarto.pub/vicbiocon2023/)).
+- [Creating Stunning Presentations with Quarto](https://github.com/EmilHvitfeldt/talk-jsm-stunning-presentations) - A JSM talk on designing custom `revealjs` themes, itself built as a showcase deck with custom SCSS and fonts ([See slides](https://emilhvitfeldt.github.io/talk-jsm-stunning-presentations/)).

 ### Websites formats

 - [quarto.org](https://github.com/quarto-dev/quarto-web) - The Quarto documentation website.
-- [rlille.fr](https://github.com/RLille/rlille.fr) - The R Lille (R User Group) website using Quarto.
 - [R-Manuals](https://github.com/rstudio/r-manuals) - R Manuals rewritten with Quarto.
 - [Quarto tip a day](https://github.com/mine-cetinkaya-rundel/quarto-tip-a-day) - Website/blog highlighting a tip for Quarto every day.
 - [Documentation website from Jupyter Notebook](https://github.com/aeturrell/skimpy) - Quarto used to generate a website from a Jupyter notebook containing Python module documentation.
 - [Program Evaluation for Public Service (course)](https://github.com/andrewheiss/evalf22.classes.andrewheiss.com) - Website for a graduate-level course on program evaluation and causal inference using R, built with Quarto.
 - [Bioconductor Community Blog](https://github.com/Bioconductor/biocblog) - A Quarto Blog for the Bioconductor community.
-- [R for Social Scientists workshop](https://github.com/pittmethods/r4ss) - A Quarto website for a workshop which includes Quarto Reveal JS presentations embedded in it.
+- [R for Social Scientists workshop](https://github.com/SMaRTWorkshops/r4ss) - A Quarto website for a workshop which includes Quarto Reveal JS presentations embedded in it.
 - [AffCom Lab Website](https://github.com/jmgirard/affcomlab) - A research lab Quarto Blog/website using custom listing pages for people and publications.
 - [Quantum Jitter](https://github.com/cgoo4/quantumjitter) - A Quarto website / blog with a custom theme (adapted from flatly / darkly), day / night landing page and a novel 404 page.
 - [Andrew Heiss's website](https://github.com/andrewheiss/ath-quarto) - Website with custom EJS format, footer, 404 page, (S)CSS, and many more customisations.